knitzsche/ubuntu-core-docs/docs/en/intro/intro-ubuntu-iot.md

 # Ubuntu Core for IoT

-Ubuntu Core is the newest Ubuntu operating system (OS).
-It primarily targets the requirements of headless IoT devices and their distributors.
-It is a minimalist rendition of Ubuntu that is lightweight, highly secure, and transactionally updated.
-Every application and data are isolated from every other application and data.
+Ubuntu Core is an all-snaps, minimalistic rendition of Ubuntu designed from the ground up to meet the needs of IoT devices and their distributors.

+It is light-weight and battle-hardened with built in software confinement for system security and stability.

-An Ubuntu Core system is built using snaps: a core snap, a kernel snap, a gadget snap, and one or more application snaps.
+It is composed only of snaps, which are transactionally and atomically updated, with automatic rollback on installation failure: a kernel snap, a core snap (for the rootfs), a gadget snap, a snapd snap, and application snaps.

 Canonical provides reference snaps and OS images for some current best-of-breed IoT platforms.
 You can also roll your own image.

-Ubuntu Core uses a rolling release model that aligns with Ubuntu LTS releases.
-The latest Ubuntu Core is currently UC16 and is based on the 16.04 long-term support (LTS) release of classic Ubuntu, and UC18, aligned with 18.04 LTS.
+Ubuntu Core uses a rolling release model aligned with Ubuntu Long Term Support (LTS) releases.

-## Ubuntu Core features
+## Key features

  - Faster, more reliable, with stronger security guarantees for applications and users compared to a traditional Linux distribution.
- - Atomic transactional upgrades for applications and the OS itself, all of which can be rolled back if needed automating most maintenance and upgrades.
+ - Atomic transactional snap-based updates for applications and the OS itself, all of which can be rolled back if needed automating most maintenance and upgrades.
  - Separation of OS and application files into sets of distinct read-only images, to easily and securely add multiple applications and additional functionality onto a device.